-All too often I see controlling spouses resort to making false allegations against spouses in order to gain advantages in child custody cases.
+All too often I see controlling spouses resort to making false allegations against spouses in order to gain advantages in child custody and divorce cases.
 I wish this were not true, but it happens.
 False allegations cause enormous stress, unnecessary attorney’s fees, waste court’s time and may impact a parent’s relationship with their child.
 This article discusses how to defend and fight back against false allegations in Florida child custody cases.

 Depending on your situation and the statements made by your ex, the Judge will have to consider the statements and either believe the statements and act accordingly, don’t believe the statements and ignore the statements, or sanction the parent making the false allegations .
 I have seen parents lie in court about the other parent.
 From falsely alleging that the other parent drinks alcohol excessively, to using drugs, to leaving a child unattended.

 You need to know how to deal with serious false allegations without worsening the impact.
 If you do not have an attorney at the time your ex makes these false allegations against you, whether to you, another person, on Facebook, in Court, at depositions, the time to get a lawyer is now.
 Remember, if your ex is accusing you of such actions or inactions, a judge will need to decide who is telling the truth.
 Your lawyer will need time to prepare.

 Below are some tips to follow if your ex has lobbed false accusations against you to gain an advantage in a custody case:

 - Be careful what you text to your ex.
 You must understand that every word you text may be read by a judge in court.
 Do not react to false allegations in text messages with threats or obscenities.
 Oftentimes, this may exacerbate the situation.
 It is better that you do not respond to these accusations by text, hire an attorney, and have that attorney respond.

 - Keep journals or diaries of the dates and times you have picked up your child(ren) if your ex accuses you of not abiding by an agreed to timesharing schedule.